angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

 - Loss Function: Use `BCELoss()` from torch.nn (Binary Cross-Entropy Loss).</br>
 - Optimizer: Initialize the optimizer using `optim.SGD()` with a learning rate of 0.01</br>

-#### Exercise 2:

-Define the logistic regression model using PyTorch, specifying the input dimensions and the forward pass.
-Initialize the model, loss function, and optimizer.
+**Define the logistic regression model using PyTorch, specifying the input dimensions and the forward pass.
+Initialize the model, loss function, and optimizer.**